-(a) Representation of a unary function (go to Figure 17 (b) Representation of a pairwise function (go to Figure 17 in Appendix B to see the cuts).
+(a) Representation of a unary function (go to Figure 17 in Appendix B to see the cuts).

+(b) Representation of a pairwise function (go to Figure 18 in Appendix B to see the cuts).

 Figure 4: Graph construction for unary and pairwise functions.